NileshChandekar/rhosp16_2_sw_raid/README.md

 }
 ```

-* Clean the node before deployment,
+* Clean the node before deployment, [During this step the nodes will turn on and will start cleaning o the disk]

 ```
 openstack baremetal node clean  --clean-steps /home/stack/sw-raid/cleanstate.yaml 5a6342b6-4386-4633-b558-ba4900789879
 ```

 * Move node from manage to available. [provide]

 ```
 openstack baremetal node provide 5a6342b6-4386-4633-b558-ba4900789879
 ```